suddentruth/SupermarketClarity/README.md

 We assume that you run the scripts from the repository main directory, not your home directory.

 ### EXECUTE_ME.py
-This file can be run as it is but also takes either one parameter, the year, or two parameters, year and market.
+This file can be run as it is but also takes either one parameter, the market, or two parameters, market and year.

 **No parameters**

 ``python3.12 EXECUTE_ME.py``

-**Parameter year**
+**Parameter market**

-``python3.12 EXECUTE_ME.py 2025``
+``python3.12 EXECUTE_ME.py REWE``

 **Parameter year and market**

-``python3.12 EXECUTE_ME.py 2025 REWE``
+``python3.12 EXECUTE_ME.py REWE 2025``

 In general the script checks that you provide a valid year and market name.
 If you provide no year, the current year will be assumed.
-If you provide no market, no extra directories for this separated market will be created.
+If you provide no market, it will throw an error.

 In general the command line tells you in the response if something is missing.